The board of directors is responsible for setting the overall strategic direction of the Trust.

 Prior to joining CNWL, Ian held many roles with Baker Hughes, an oil services company, including Operations Director, Materials Director and Commercial Director, during which he was responsible for business transformation projects and technology governance.

-He is currently Chair of Richmond CVS, who provide infrastructure support for all charity, community and voluntary activity in Richmond upon Thames, improving local health and wellbeing, and providing leadership on health related initiatives such as Community Independent Living Services and Social Prescribing.
+He served as Chair of Richmond CVS until October 2019, providing infrastructure support for all charity, community and voluntary activity in Richmond upon Thames, improving local health and wellbeing, and leading on health related initiatives such as Community Independent Living Services and Social Prescribing.

 Appointed in September 2022.